iostat/nabu/README.md

 Whereas the regular `jar` will need a gigantor classpath that nobody really knows except gradle.

-There's also `/build-all-the-things.sh`, which just runs `gradle clean` followed by `gradle jar` and `shadowJar` for each environment.
+There's also `/build-all-the-things.sh`, which just runs `./gradlew clean` followed by `./gradlew jar` and `shadowJar` for each environment.
 Make sure you run it from the root of the repo, and the longest part of the process will be the initial compile (for jar-dev, as gradle reuses classes for the others).
 It also generates javadocs.

 #### tl;dr
-`./build-all-the-things.sh && cd build/libs && java -jar nabu-dev-0.1-SNAPSHOT-all.jar`
+`./build-all-the-things.sh && cd {nabu,enki}build/libs && java -jar {nabu,enki}-dev-0.1-SNAPSHOT-all.jar`

 ---